Legged Robot State Estimation Using Invariant Neural-Augmented Kalman Filter with a Neural Compensator: EXPERIMENTS

 \subsection{Experimental Results}

-Two baselines were compared to analyze the experimental results.
+Three baselines were compared to analyze the experimental results.
 The first was the model-based (MB) estimator, represented by the Invariant Extended Kalman Filter (InEKF).
-The second was the learning-based (LB) estimator, represented by a Neural Network (NN).
+The second was the learning-based (LB) estimator, represented by a Neural Network (NN), and the third was the hybrid estimator, represented by KalmanNet.

-The training and test datasets were collected in the Isaac Gym simulator \cite{makoviychuk2021isaac}, using terrains shown in Figure \ref{fig:isaacgym_screenshot}.
+The training and test datasets were collected in the Isaac Gym simulator \cite{makoviychuk2021isaac}, using terrains shown in Fig. \ref{fig:isaacgym_screenshot}.
 The quadruped robot, Unitree Go1, was the model used, controlled by a blind locomotion controller trained via reinforcement learning \cite{rudin2022learning}.
 To evaluate whether the state estimator overfits the training conditions, additional experiments were conducted in Raisim \cite{hwangbo2018per}.
-The results from Isaac Gym are presented in Figure \ref{fig:result_1} and Table \ref{table:result_1}, while the results from Raisim are shown in Figure \ref{fig:raisim_screenshot} and Figure \ref{fig:result_2}.
-Furthermore, to assess real-world applicability, the proposed method was evaluated in environments depicted in Figure \ref{fig:real_world}, with the corresponding results summarized in Table \ref{table:result_3}.
+The results from Isaac Gym are presented in Fig. \ref{fig:result_1} and Table \ref{table:result_1}, while the results from Raisim are shown in Fig. \ref{fig:raisim_screenshot} and Fig. \ref{fig:result_2}.
+Furthermore, to assess real-world applicability, the proposed method was evaluated in environments depicted in Fig. \ref{fig:real_world}, with the corresponding results summarized in Table \ref{table:result_3}.

-In Figure \ref{fig:result_1}, the proposed method, InNKF, demonstrates a significant reduction in y-axis position error compared to InEKF.
-In particular, for the discrete obstacle terrain, the z-axis position error of InEKF is 0.3472m at 140s, whereas InNKF maintains an error of 0.1420m, confirming its improved performance.
-Table \ref{table:result_1} further evaluates the performance using Absolute Trajectory Error (ATE), including NN-based state estimation as a baseline.
+In Fig. \ref{fig:result_1}, the proposed method, InNKF, demonstrates a significant reduction in y-axis position error compared to InEKF.
+In particular, for the discrete obstacle terrain, the z-axis position error of InEKF is 0.3472m at 160s, whereas InNKF maintains an error of 0.1420m, confirming its improved performance.
+Table \ref{table:result_1} further evaluates the performance using Absolute Trajectory Error (ATE), including NN-based state estimation and KalmanNet which is the hybrid state estimation as the baselines.
 The results indicate that InNKF consistently reduces rotation ATE across all terrains.
 Specifically, velocity ATE is reduced by 40.1\% in the slope terrain, while position ATE is reduced by 87.0\% in the discrete obstacle terrain.
 These results demonstrate that NN-based state estimation alone does not provide reliable performance, whereas the proposed InNKF achieves superior accuracy in most cases.
+Also, the hybrid method KalmanNet showed good performance in rotation and position on the stairs terrain, but in most cases, it did not outperform InNKF.